Home | Blog Index | Blog Archives | Christianity & Faith Essays

 March-April 2022 Storms and Weather Roundup

-Both March and April 2022 were below average for storm observing activities in the lower Midwest, with only three outings for convective storms in March (lightning and/or tornadoes).
+Both March and April 2022 were below average for storm photography activities in the lower Midwest, with only three outings for convective storms in March (lightning and/or tornadoes).
 Despite that, I was blessed with a couple of good lightning captures on my high speed camera.
 March also saw an unusual tornado attempt trip east to my old home area of West Virginia on the 23rd.
 During this period I opted not to go after a couple of what turned out to be good tornado days in Iowa, mainly because of the drive and/or the prospect of storms closer to home.
 April 29 brought the first Great Plains trip of the season, which yielded the season's first tornado in Kansas.

 March 5: St. Louis metro lightning

 I was not motivated enough to travel to Iowa for the tornado event, opting instead to stay home and shoot high-speed video of any lightning we got in the St. Louis metro area.
 I went up to Wentzville at 9PM to intercept storms moving in from the west, shooting from along Highway 61.
 I captured a nice 10,000 FPS shot of a meandering, branching intracloud negative leader with a ground connection (video below).
 I dropped south to Town and Country and then Brentwood to shoot the next storm moving up from the southwest.
 Despite this one producing some nice vivid cloud-to-ground bolts, I wasn't able to capture any more shots.

 March 6: Storms from Cape Girardeau to Dexter, MO